jarrvis/github-repositories/README.md

 * should be able to serve 20 requests per second (concurrently; assuming we have GitHub account; simply put: application should not have obvious scaling bottlenecks)
-* set of end-to-end tests that can be run using build tool (Gradle or Maven preferred)
+* set of end-to-end tests that can be run using build tool
-* good design and quality of code
-* almost ready to deploy on production (if additional work is needed, please describe it in README file)

-It is okay to make tradeoffs or to simplify the solution as long as you leave a note describing your thought process.

 ## Solution details
 What was used:
 - Github api v3
 - Non blocking web client
 - Caching (to save up requests rate)
-- Bitbucket pipelines
 - Swagger documentation
 - Deployed to heroku for easy testing